PhonePe/drove-orchestrator/docs/docs/cluster/setup/gateway.md

 !!!danger "Replace domain names"
     Please remember to update `mydomain` to a valid domain you want to use.

-## Create template for NGinx
+## Create template for NGINX

-Create a NGinx template with the following config in `/etc/drove/gateway/nginx.tmpl`
+Create an NGINX template with the following config in `/etc/drove/gateway/nginx.tmpl`

 ```nginx
 # Generated by drove-gateway {{datetime}}